Terry Anderson (footballer): Career

 Born in Woking, Anderson joined Arsenal at the age of 15 in 1959, playing in the club's youth and reserve teams, and was at this time capped by England youth.
 Regarded by then-Arsenal manager Cliff Bastin as one of the best left-wing prospects of his generation, he signed a professional deal in August 1961 and made his league debut for the Gunners in a 4–0 victory at West Ham United in March 1963.
 Anderson, who featured in the first-ever game televised on Match of the Day in August 1964, scored six goals in 26 league games for Arsenal before signing for Norwich City for £15,000 in February 1965.

 During the 1971–72 campaign, in which Norwich gained promotion to the First Division for the first time, Anderson featured outside of his regular position in the centre of defence in the absence of captain Duncan Forbes through injury.
 He scored in City's first ever top flight victory over rivals Ipswich Town in a 2–1 win.
 He also played in every League Cup game on the road to the final at Wembley in the same season.

 The following season saw Anderson join Colchester United on loan.
 Signed by Jim Smith as a temporary replacement for Paul Aimson, Anderson made four appearances and helped the club to promotion to the Third Division.

 After leaving Norwich, having made 236 appearances and scored 16 goals, Anderson joined North American Soccer League team Baltimore Comets.
 He made 17 appearances in the 1974 season, providing four assists.
 He returned to England to play for Scunthorpe United and Crewe Alexandra during the off-season, making ten and four appearances respectively.
 He rejoined Baltimore for the 1975 season, making 19 appearances and providing one assist.
 The club folded in 1975 and Anderson once again returned to England to sign for Colchester United for a second spell.

-Signed by Bobby Roberts prior to his first full season in charge, Anderson was a regular in the opening fixtures of the 1975–76 season, but he couldn't help prevent the club from being relegated to the Fourth Division.
+Signed by Bobby Roberts prior to his first full season in charge, Anderson was a regular in the opening fixtures of the 1975–76 season, but he could not help prevent the club from being relegated to the Fourth Division.
 He made his final appearance in a 6–0 thrashing by Brighton and was released at the end of the season.